aptos-foundation/AIPs/aips/passkeys.md

 See this [device support matrix](https://passkeys.dev/device-support/) for more info on which browsers and operating systems enable backup-able passkeys.

-### Wallet liveness
+### Wallet Liveness

-An important **liveness consideration** is that the relying party that is tied to your passkey must be available in order for users to access their accounts.
+An important **liveness consideration** is that the relying party (e.g., a wallet) that is tied to your passkey must be available in order for users to access their accounts.

 Several supported browsers, like Google Chrome, that implement the Client to Authenticator Protocol ([CTAP](https://fidoalliance.org/specs/fido-v2.0-ps-20190130/fido-client-to-authenticator-protocol-v2.0-ps-20190130.html)), which regulates the communication protocol between a roaming authenticator and the browser, check to see if the relying part is available before allowing the user to register or make an assertion with the passkey.

 In other words, if the relying party is unavailable or returns an error like a 404, the user will not be able to use the passkey associated with that relying party until the relying party comes back online.
+This includes signing transactions with your passkey.

 To learn more about how chromium handles assertion and registration requests, see [`webauthn_handler.h`](https://github.com/chromium/chromium/blob/95bb60bf7fd3d18f469f050b60663b3dbdfa0402/content/browser/devtools/protocol/webauthn_handler.h#L19)

-### Compromised cloud provider
+### Compromised Cloud Provider

 If your passkey is a multi-device credential, backed up to iCloud or Google Password Manager, and the associated cloud account is compromised, so is your passkey account.

 Note this only affects multi-device credentials, not hardware-bound credentials like Yubikeys as those are not backed up.

+### Incompetent or Malicious Relying Party

+- If the relying party loses the public key associated with the account, the user will be unable to submit transactions to the blockchain as transactions require a public key for signature verification.
+That being said, there may be ways to mitigate this via [ECDSA public key recovery](https://cryptobook.nakov.com/digital-signatures/ecdsa-sign-verify-examples#public-key-recovery-from-the-ecdsa-signature).
+- If the user creates another credential with the same `userHandle` as an existing credential on that authenticator, it will **OVERWRITE** the existing credential

 ## Future Potential